MTES-MCT/mattermost-buildpack/README.md

 Sample environment variables are set in a `.env.sample` file.

 `PORT` and `DATABASE_URL` are provided by Scalingo.
+Warning ⚠️: you should copy the database url in `MM_SQLSETTINGS_DATASOURCE` and change `sslmode` because `prefer` is unknown by mattermost.
 `MATTERMOST_EDITION` and `MATTERMOST_VERSION` can be set by you in environment variables in Scalingo.
 All other environment variables are specific to mattermost, see [documentation](https://docs.mattermost.com/administration/config-settings.html#environment-variables).